 There is also a large day area right on the lake.
 Along the foreshore there are three boat ramps, fish cleaning stations and plenty of picnic tables.
 It is a big park, but numbers are capped to ensure you’re not camping on top of each other – thumbs up to that!
 It is a popular place in the holidays so you will want to book in advance to guarantee a site.

 Moogerah Lakeside Bush Retreat

 Hard working hosts Ben and Megan have created a lovely campsite on the north shore of Lake Moogerah just off the Cunningham Highway.
-Moogerah Lakeside Bush Retreat has both campsites and cabins set just a short walk from the lake.
+Moogerah Lakeside Bush Retreat has bush camping sites, sites with slabs and cabins all just a short walk from the lake.
 The grounds are beautiful with both plenty of open space and woodlands to explore.